-1. Select a partition on the Disk Map.

-2. Select in the Main Menu: Partition > Modify > Change Serial Number.
+- 1. Select a partition on the Disk Map. - 2.
+Call the Change Partition Serial Number dialog to set up the operation.
+There are several ways to do it: - □ Select in the Main Menu: Partition > Modify > Change Serial Number. - On the Explorer Bar: click on the current serial number. - 3.
+Enter a new serial number for the selected partition.

-There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.

-3. Enter a new serial number for the selected partition.
 It should contain 8 hexadecimal figures (0..9 or A..F).
 The operation cannot proceed until you enter all 8 symbols.